KauzClay/docs-tap/tanzu-build-service/dependencies.hbs.md

 You can update buildpack dependencies outside of upgrading Tanzu Application Platform, but VMware recommends that you upgrade Tanzu Application Platform when possible instead.
 Each Tanzu Application Platform release version includes a tested set of buildpacks.
-If you consume a buildpack from VMware Tanzu Network that is not packaged and tested in a Tanzu Application Platform release, it might introduce errors.
+If you consume a buildpack from the Broadcom Support Portal that is not packaged and tested in a Tanzu Application Platform release, it might introduce errors.

 1. Sign into [VMware Tanzu Network](https://network.tanzu.vmware.com/) so that the image can be retrieved from the registry.